EvanRunnerGames/evanrunnerwebsite/README.txt

-#Please do not fork this repo and say take ownership this website had hard work put into it by me/EvanRunner
+# Please Do Not Fork This Repository

-#
+I've put a lot of hard work into this website, and I kindly ask that you respect my efforts.

-#you can fork the repo but you will have to give credit to the owner/me/EvanRunner
+- If you appreciate the project and wish to use it, please do not fork this repository without explicit permission.
-#
+- Should you decide to fork the repository despite this request, I ask that you give full credit to the original author, me, EvanRunner.

-#
+Thank you for understanding and respecting the hard work that has gone into this project.